aborghi/BatterySpotter/README.md

 1. Battery identification - custom model

-   The facility instals any off the shelf cameras as input devices to collect images of the waste on conveyor belts.
+   The facility installs any off the shelf cameras as input devices to collect images of the waste on conveyor belts.
 Our custom model (neural network) is used to identify batteries in real time from these images.
 Several cameras can be placed in the same facility, for example at different steps of the process, but also be connected from different recycling facilities to collect data from different sites.

 2. Worker Alert System - real time view